MahsulotCom/Python-task/README.md

-# UnicalExpress test for Python developer
+# UnicalExpress test for Python developers!
 Here lies the description and requirements of the test task for Python/Django Developer position applicants.

 ## Task goal